TheMonHub/TheMonHub/README.md

  ---

- ### AI??
+ ### AI?? me no like u!

 I might use AI but me no vibe code.
 I just use AI to search stuff for me or teach stuff or tell me something I don't know.
-Though at the end I have to go through specifications or documentation. which make me questions why do I even use AI. maybe just to chat with because I'm lonely?
+Though I usually ended have to go through specifications or documentation. which make me questions why do I even use AI. maybe just to chat with because I'm lonely?

  My skills are genuine.
 Without AI I can still code and such.

 ---

  Wanna chat?
 I have [Discord](https://discord.gg/5JS24UBx).
+Please chat with me I'm desperate.